 90 Years of History

-All Academy students and successful graduates received higher education and were trained to work in very different qualifications, relevant to time period, such as:
+All Academy students and successful graduates received higher education and were trained to work with very different qualifications, relevant to the time period, such as:

 - Sports (Physical education) teachers;

 - Social sciences (health education) teachers;

 - Anatomy and physiology teachers;